-Christine McHorse is a Navajo potter and sculptor.
-She has won so many awards her work has been raised into a whole other classification.
+Born Christine Nofchissey in 1948, Christine McHorse is a Navajo potter and sculptor.
+She's proud to be 100% Navajo.
+She has won so many awards for her work it has been raised into a whole other classification.

 Christine's father was a heavy equipment operator at a copper mine near Clifton, AZ.
 Christine grew up there, attending regular public schools.
 She spent summers on the Navajo Reservation with her grandmother, herding sheep near Ganado.

 After high school, she attended the Institute of American Indian Arts in Santa Fe and graduated in 1968.
 Three years later she married Joel McHorse, a silversmith from Taos.

 Christine says she learned how to make pottery from Joel's grandmother, Lena Archuleta.
 Taos pottery is usually simple and elegant with little or no decoration beyond that afforded by the micaceous slip they apply to nearly every piece.
 When Christine does add decoration, she draws on the rich traditions of the Navajos for her designs.

 Christine was raised among Anglos, spent summers on the Navajo Nation and married into Taos Pueblo.
 She lives in Santa Fe, where she feels free to allow Clay Mother to speak to her as Clay Mother wishes.
 And to do as Clay Mother asks.